-Period management has evolved over the decades, with new alternatives emerging to meet women’s changing needs for comfort, convenience, and sustainability.
-Among the most popular options, menstrual panties and tampons stand out.
-In this article, let’s dive into a comprehensive comparison between these two methods and analyze their pros, cons, and features, to help you make an informed decision about managing your period.
+Period management has evolved over the decades, with the emergence of new alternatives to meet women's changing needs for comfort, convenience, and sustainability.
+Among the most popular options, period underwear and tampons stand out.
+In this article, we'll delve into a comprehensive comparison of these two methods and analyze their advantages, disadvantages, and features to help you make an informed decision about managing your period.

-Menstrual panties: comfort and durability in the spotlight
+Menstrual panties: comfort and durability take center stage

 Exceptional comfort

-One of the major benefits of period panties is the comfort they provide.
-Designed to fit your body perfectly, they eliminate the hassle of tampons and pads.
-No more annoying strings, poorly inserted tampons or uncomfortable pads.
-Period panties are soft, lightweight and designed to allow you to go about your daily activities with complete peace of mind.
+One of the major advantages of period panties is the comfort they offer.
+Designed to fit your body perfectly, they eliminate the hassles of tampons and sanitary pads.
+No more annoying strings, poorly inserted tampons, or uncomfortable pads.
+Period panties are soft, lightweight, and designed to allow you to go about your daily activities with complete peace of mind.

 Reliable absorption

-Menstrual panties have absorbent layers specially designed to retain menstrual flow.
-Unlike tampons, which require careful insertion and adaptation, they reduce potential leaks and provide you with a feeling of comfort without compromising your mobility.
-In addition to this, there are several menstrual panties adapted to the menstrual flow of the cycle (light, medium or heavy flow).
+Menstrual panties have absorbent layers specifically designed to hold menstrual flow.
+Unlike tampons, which require careful insertion and adjustment, they reduce potential leaks and provide a comfortable feel without compromising your mobility.
+Furthermore, there are various menstrual panties available to suit different menstrual flow levels (light, medium, or heavy).

 Ecological sustainability

-The environmental aspect increasingly plays a crucial role in the choice of period management methods.
-Menstrual panties are reusable and last for several years with proper care.
-At Ora, the lifespan of a panty is xx with optimal use.
-This significantly reduces the production of plastic waste linked to disposable tampons.
-By opting for menstrual panties, you contribute to reducing your carbon footprint and protecting our planet.
+Environmental considerations are playing an increasingly crucial role in choosing menstrual management methods.
+Period panties are reusable and can last for several years with proper care.
+At Ora, a pair of panties lasts for xx years with optimal use.
+This significantly reduces the plastic waste associated with disposable tampons.
+By choosing period panties, you help reduce your carbon footprint and protect our planet.

 Tampons: practicality and hidden drawbacks